Dwarfstar-099/Dwarfstar-099/README.md

 <ul>
 <li><h2> About Me : </h2></li>
 <!--**Dwarfstar-099/Dwarfstar-099** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. --!>
-I'm a Software Engineer based in India who loves to explore the field of Data Science, Machine Learning and Web Development. </br>
+1. I'm a Software Engineer based in India who loves to explore the field of Data Science, Machine Learning and Web Development. </br>
-Currently I'm learning more about Open Source Development and the communities around it. </br>
+2. Currently,I'm learning more about Open Source Development and the communities around it. </br>
-Sometimes, I write blogs on <a href="https://medium.com/@gourav2022">Medium</a> to share about my learning experiences and resources. </br>
+3. Occasionally, I write blogs on <a href="https://medium.com/@gourav2022">Medium</a> to share about my learning experiences and resources. </br>
+4. Beside all this, I love biking, running, playing table tennis, and traveling to new places.
 <h4>Fun Fact :</h4> I'm open minded, easy-going and always looking for collaborations to solve real-life problems.

-<li><h2> Skills & Technologies that I apply :</h2></li>
+<li><h2> Tools & Technologies that I apply :</h2></li>
 <span><img src ="https://user-images.githubusercontent.com/78784617/229757406-8ce071a2-e91e-4f41-a967-dde0ccf019de.svg" width="80px" height="80px">
 <img src ="https://user-images.githubusercontent.com/78784617/229757727-a4e23191-e934-4bb4-8b2d-577febe968f5.svg" width="80px" height="80px">
 <img src ="https://user-images.githubusercontent.com/78784617/229759217-fd300475-698d-4a95-89a0-ffc398ec87d0.svg" width ="80px" height="80px">